Esha133/Customer_Behavior_Analysis/README.md

 # Customer_Behavior_Analysis
-Data analytics project showcasing customer behavior using python, mysql and power Bi,,
+Data analytics project showcasing customer behavior using python, mysql and power Bi,

 This project analyzes the shopping behavior of 3,900 customers to uncover insights about spending patterns, product preferences, customer segments, and subscription behavior.
 The workflow includes Python-based EDA, data cleaning, SQL analysis, and building an interactive Power BI dashboard to present business insights.